notAperson535/OneClick-macOS-Simple-KVM/docs/guide-phone-passthrough.md

 -device usb-host,bus=ehci.0,vendorid=0x05ac,guest-reset=false,id=iphone \
 ```

+Now when you connect your phone you will see a "Trust this computer message.
+It should quickly disappear and re-appear.
+The first message is for the Linux host, the second is for the macOS guest.
+If you clicked the wrong message or things are
+not working just reconnect the phone.

 ## Pairing the iOS device to Xcode
 * Open Xcode and go to `Window  Devices and Simulators`.
 * Select your device and then select the Connect via network checkbox to pair your device: